 Please note that the entrance ticket to the Blue Lagoon is not included.
 Blue Lagoon requires all travelers to book their entrance ticket in advance, or it will most likely be fully booked and you cannot get in.
-Please book your Blue Lagoon entrance ticket on its website for 5pm.
-We will arrive at the Blue Lagoon around 5pm.
-You will have 2 to 3 hours in the lagoon before we head back and drop you off at your hotel in Reykjavik city.
+Please book your Blue Lagoon entrance ticket on its website for 4pm or 5pm.
+We will arrive at the Blue Lagoon between 4pm and 5pm.
+You will have 2 hours in the lagoon before we head back and drop you off at your hotel in Reykjavik city.

 Excellent tour!
 Luckily there was only 4 of us, so we got to take lots of stops and didn't have to wait on a lot of people.
 Tour guide was very knowledgeable and friendly.